 A path snakes it's way down the cliffs to the beach below.
 This section of coast does suffer from erosion and several of the paths from the cliffs have been damaged in the past.
-The beach itself is one of the best in Norfolk, as it has golden sand and plenty of space to play a game, paddle in the pools left by the retreating tide or simply relax in the sun.
+The beach itself is one of the best in Norfolk, as it has golden sand and plenty of space to play a game, walk the dog, paddle in the pools left by the retreating tide or simply relax in the sun.

 Relaxing on Overstrand Beach

 A Game of Cricket on the sandy Beach

 Overstrand grew up around its fishing trade and at one time, many fishing boats would have been based here.
 Over the years that has declined, but has not disappeared completely and several fishing boats can still be seen; their catch includes lobster and crabs.

 On the cliff-top overlooking the sea you will find a cafe that is a great place for a mid-morning snack, lunch, or afternoon tea.
 The Cliff Top Cafe offers amazing views and it is one of our favourite places in Norfolk!